On the occasion of its 50th anniversary, I re-read Robert Venturi’s Complexity and Contradiction in Architecture.

 This lighthouse is not a tower in order to appear more imposing when seen from afar but to ensure its beam of light is visible farther out to sea.
 Yet, [“intruigingly, bizarrely”] it also has small windows to light the stairs so a person can access the beacon room.
 There’s no contradiction of the type Venturi sees in Lutyen’s unrealized project for Liverpool Cathedral, for example.

-We shouldn’t be amazed to be told people are smaller than buildings.
+We shouldn’t be amazed to learn that people are smaller than buildings.
 Ah, but it’s still a difference of city scale and human scale you may say.
 Sure, but even the glassiest of curtain walls has those same two differences of scale.
+Amazing, no?

-My own counter-investigation into the Baroque period isn’t as thorough as Venturi’s as I have only one example to show.
+My own counter-investigation into the Baroque period isn’t as thorough as Venturi’s as I have only one example.
 Earlier, I mentioned Ignzaio Gardella’s 1953 Casa alle Zattere in Venice.

 This 1703 etching shows two buildings on what was to be its site.
 Their facades aren’t in the same plane as there’s a 5° bend where the two sites meet.

-Sometime not long after 1703, the two sites were combined and the buildings remodelled to create a single building with a symmetrical tripartite facade as was fashionable at the time.
+Sometime not long after 1703, the two sites were combined and the buildings remodelled to create a single building with a symmetrical three-part facade as was fashionable at the time.

 A continuous facade was created but the angle remained.
 The former party wall was extended upwards to make it easier to construct the roof.
 Venturi would draw our attention to how the continuity of the facade is contradicted by its non-planarity and also by the discontinuity of the roof.
 However,